Chroniustain/Kotlin_AndroidStudio_Basics_DiceRollerApp/README.md

-#Extra Practice for this course
+#Extra Practice for this course.

-#Created a second 8 sieded dice that functions exactly like the original 6 sided dice of our app.
+#Created a second 8 sided dice that functions exactly like the original 6 sided dice of our App.

-#Both dices roll at the same time by pressing the same button.
+#Both dice roll at the same time by pressing the same button.